 Pruning Hydrangea Trees

 Paniculata hydrangeas are the only hydrangeas that can be pruned into a tree-form.
 If one is attempting to grow a paniculata as a tree, the developing trunk and main top branches should not be removed.
-If a panicultata that is trained into a tree-form is cut or broken off close to the ground, it will grow back as a shrub unless the training and pruning is started again from the new shoots.
+If a paniculata that is trained into a tree-form is cut or broken off close to the ground, it will grow back as a shrub unless the training and pruning is started again from the new shoots.

-A Pruning Story:
+A Hydrangea Pruning Example

 Gail, from Trussville, Alabama, has a beautiful blue hydrangea (actually she has several).
 The picture on the left, below, shows this hydrangea in early summer, at the height of its glory.
 As the summer progressed, it became increasingly loose, and the blooms were easily brought down in inclement weather.